Netflix's Wednesday: Release date, cast, plot and news about The Addams Family series

 Tim Burton's coming-of-age series about the iconic Wednesday Addams is coming to Netflix.
 Here's what we know so far.

-So far, we already know a few details about what to expect in the new show, and the all important roles of Wednesday, Gomez and Morticia Addams have already been cast.
+So far, we already know a few details about what to expect in the new show, including who will be playing the all important roles of Wednesday, Gomez and Morticia Addams.
 (Jenna Ortega, Luiz Guzmán and Catherine Zeta-Jones?!
 I know perfect casting when I see it!)

 Here's everything we know about Netflix's Wednesday so far...